alflewerken/web-appliance-dashboard/README.md

 - ✅ Creates and starts all Docker containers
 - ✅ Sets up the database schema
 - ✅ Configures all services

-⚠️ **Note**: During first run, you'll be prompted for an encryption key for remote passwords.
-You can press Enter to generate one automatically or provide your own.

 ### 3. Open dashboard
 ```